Large Sample Properties of Partitioning-Based Series Estimators: Uniform Inference

 \begin{thm}[Strong Approximation: Yurinskii] Let the assumptions and conditions of Lemma \ref{lem:Strong Approximation Hats Off} hold.
 Furthermore, assume $\nu\geq1$ and $\frac{(\log n)^4}{nh^{3d}} = o(r_n^{-6})$.
 Then, for each $j=0,1,2,3$, $t_j(\cdot) =_d Z_j(\cdot) + o_\P(r_n^{-1})$ in $\mathcal{L}^\infty(\mathcal{X})$, where $Z_j(\cdot)$ is given in Definition \ref{def: strong approx}. \end{thm}

 This strong approximation result, proven in \S\ref{proof:thm:strong approximation Yurinskii}, does not have optimal (i.e. minimal) restrictions, but nonetheless improves on previous results by exploiting the specific structure of the partitioning-based estimators, while also allowing for any $d\geq1$.
-Specifically, the result sets $\nu=1$ and requires $r_n^6K^3/n\to0$, up to $\log n$ terms, regardless of the moment restriction.
-While not optimal when $\nu>3$ (see Remark \ref{rmk:KMT Haar} for a counterexample), the result still improves on the condition $r_n^6K^5/n\to0$, up to $\log n$ terms, mentioned previously.
-In addition, Theorem \ref{thm:strong approximation Yurinskii} gives novel strong approximation results for robust bias-corrected $t$-statistic processes and any $d\geq1$.
+Specifically, the result sets $\nu=1$ and requires $r_n^6K^3/n\to0$, up to $\log n$ terms.
+While not optimal when $\nu>3$ (see Remark \ref{rmk:KMT Haar} for a counterexample), it improves on the condition $r_n^6K^5/n\to0$, up to $\log n$ terms, mentioned previously.
+In addition, Theorem \ref{thm:strong approximation Yurinskii} gives novel strong approximation results for robust bias-corrected $t$-statistic processes.